alserene/numpyro_schechter/README.md

 ## Overview

-`numpyro_schechter` provides a NumPyro-compatible probability distribution for Bayesian inference with Schechter luminosity functions in absolute magnitude space.
+`numpyro_schechter` provides NumPyro-compatible probability distributions for Bayesian inference with Schechter and double Schechter luminosity functions in absolute magnitude space.

 Built for astronomers and statisticians, it includes a JAX-compatible, differentiable implementation of the upper incomplete gamma function, enabling stable and efficient modelling in probabilistic programming frameworks.